 You’re on your way home after a long day at work or driving to your favorite restaurant when suddenly you’re struck by another car.
 As shocking and distressful as this is, you then watch as the other vehicle speeds off.
 Now, what do you do?
 A hit and run accident is a criminal offense, but the driver can also be held civilly liable for the injuries they cause to other drivers and pedestrians.
-It’s important to act quickly after you’ve been involved in a hit and run accident.
-It starts with hiring the aggressive Maryland personal injury attorneys of Koonz McKenney Johnson & DePaolis LLP.
+It’s important to act quickly after you’ve been involved in a Maryland hit-and-run accident.
+It starts with hiring the aggressive personal injury attorneys of Koonz McKenney Johnson & DePaolis LLP.

 If you’ve been injured in a hit and run accident, it’s important to understand why it occurred in the first place.
-Doing so will help piece together the sequence of events leading up to your accident, and therefore help hold the driver liable.
+Doing so will help piece together the sequence of events leading up to your car accident, and therefore help hold the driver liable.
 These are a few of the most common reasons hit and runs happen:

 - Distracted driving

 - Driving under the influence of alcohol or drugs

 - Poor weather or visibility (e.g. nighttime driving)

 - An unlicensed or uninsured driver afraid of being caught